BenEdridge/chained-hash/README.md

-# NodeJS template
+# Chained-Hasher

-A simple NodeJS template for GitHub
+A simple chain based (Think Blockhain) verifier, signer and hasher for generic data including text, binary and streaming data